bphillips09/PFAdmin/README.md

 # How To Use
 - Download a [release](https://github.com/bphillips09/PFAdmin/releases/latest)
+To manage your Title (add/remove Assets, create Builds):
+- Nothing else is required

+To create a Linux image to run a build:
-- Ensure you have Docker Desktop and PowerShell installed
-- Ensure Docker is running
+- Ensure you have Docker Desktop and PowerShell installed, and that Docker is running
-- Run PFAdmin, sign in with your TitleID and the new key you created in the Game Manager
 - Select "Create Container"
-- In the new window that opened, enter a server image name (something like "server_base_image" etc)
+- In the new window that opened, enter a server image name (something like "linux_image" etc)
 - Enter your TCP or UDP port (for example: 7777)
 - Once the program builds and uploads the container, return to PFAdmin
 - Select "Create Server Build"